Are you ready to see how you can get more views on your gaming videos for YouTube in 2020 and beyond? If so, you are in luck!

 Because if you don’t, people will forget about you and people will stop watching.

-This video went viral, and it went viral before I started streaming I actually quit playing League of Legends.
+When the video went viral, and it went viral before I started streaming, I quit playing League of Legends.

 I noticed this video was going viral and then I started trying to play again.